I can just hear the eyeballs rolling out there in cyber land but please save your judgement until after you read what I am trying to say.

 Every bamboo rod is completely unique and every rod maker's personality is put into it.
 No two rods are alike just like a fingerprint.

 You cannot just throw a cane rod into the back of your vehicle or simply put it away after a day on the river.
-You have to care for it like the finely crafted item it is.
+You have to care for it like the finely crafted thing it is.

 I'm not saying they are so super fragile that you are taking a big risk in even using it.
 They are tough and in many ways more durable than graphite.